Etheal-lab/prameshpudasaini.github.io/_pages/about.md

 {% include base_path %}

-### 🔔 Seeking internship in Transportation Data Science for Summer 2024
+### 🔔 Seeking Data Science Internship for Summer 2024

 I bring three years of research experience using machine learning and operations research tools (adept in Python, R, SQL, GAMS), plus five years of hands-on industry experience in project management and leadership.

 ## About

 I am a PhD student at the University of Arizona with a major in Transportation Engineering and a minor in Statistics & Data Science.
 I work as a Graduate Research Assistant at the Center for Applied Transportation Sciences ([CATS](https://appliedtransportation.arizona.edu/)) and the Manager of the Smart Transportation Lab ([STL](https://www.yaojan.org/stl)), both directed by my PhD advisor, Dr. [Yao-Jan Wu](https://www.yaojan.org).
-In addition, I am also the President of the University of Arizona Institute of Transportation Engineers ([UA ITE](https://www.linkedin.com/company/university-of-arizona-ite-student-chapter)) Student Chapter for the academic year 2023-24.
+Additionally, I am also the President of the University of Arizona Institute of Transportation Engineers ([UA ITE](https://www.linkedin.com/company/university-of-arizona-ite-student-chapter)) Student Chapter for the academic year 2023-24.
 Find my latest news and updates [here](https://pudasaini.com/news).

 ## Work & Research

-My fundamental problem-solving approach is grounded in the idea that unlocking deeper insights into complex issues and solving intricate problems begins with data.
-This principle shapes my PhD research, where I focus on engineering data-driven solutions to traffic operations and safety problems by integrating statistics, machine learning, and operations research tools.
+My fundamental problem-solving approach is grounded in theory-driven foundational understanding of a problem, followed by empirical analysis and decision-making.
+This principle shapes my PhD research, where I focus on understanding traffic operations and safety problems from first principles, before engineering potential data-driven solutions by integrating statistics, machine learning, and operations research tools.

-Some notable research contributions during my PhD include developing an XGBoost-based optimization framework for reidentifying vehicles approaching an intersection, empirically analyzing drivers' stop/go dilemma when facing the yellow light, developing a Python algorithm to predict experienced travel time based on multi-source traffic data, and formulating a real-time queue length estimation model using highly noisy data from video-based vehicle detecting sensors.
+Some notable research contributions during my PhD include developing an XGBoost-based optimization framework for reidentifying vehicles approaching an intersection, empirically analyzing drivers' stop/go dilemma when facing the yellow light, developing an algorithmic model to predict experienced travel time based on multi-source traffic data, and formulating a real-time queue length estimation model using highly noisy data of vehicles detected by video sensors.
 My prior research utilized operations research tools and investigated optimizing the transportation network of a large-scale, cross-country petroleum supply chain under demand uncertainty and multi-objective settings.
-Learn more about my ongoing and past works [here](https://pudasaini.com/projects).
+Details of my ongoing and past works are available [here](https://pudasaini.com/projects).

 ### My works were sponsored by